-- 1100 Taxes.
+- Taxes.
 Compulsory charges levied by a governmental unit for the purpose of financing services performed for the common benefit. - 1110 Ad Valorem Taxes Levied by District.
-Taxes levied by a district on the assessed valuation of real and personal property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes. - 1111 Current Year's Taxes.
+Taxes levied by a district on the assessed valuation of real and personal property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes.
+These resources are considered Local Revenue for the purposes of the State School Fund Formula. - Current Year's Taxes.
 Property taxes levied by a district on the assessed value of real property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes. - 1112 Prior Year's Taxes.
 Taxes collected for fiscal periods preceding the current year. - 1113 County Tax Sales for Back Taxes.
-Revenue received as a result of the sale of property to satisfy a property tax lien. - Payments in Lieu of Property Taxes.
-Amounts received in lieu of property taxes, including Western Oregon Severance Tax, Eastern Oregon Severance Tax, and tax court settlements. - 1120 Local Option Ad Valorem Taxes Levied by District.
-Local option taxes levied by a district on the "Tax Gap" valuation of real and personal property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes.
-Tax Gap refers to the difference between the Measure 5 tax limit (.005 \ Real Market Value) and the Measure 50 Tax Limit (Sum of permanent and gap bond tax rates times Assessed Value).
-Local option revenue cannot exceed the gap amount so the excluded local revenue is the lesser of: - (1) Actual Local Option Taxes Received, - (2) 2003-2005, \$500 per extended ADMw; 2005-07, \$750 per extended ADMw; 2007-08, \$1,000 per extended ADMw, (The \$1,000 limit is increased by 3% each year starting in 2008-09) or - (3) 2003-05 10%, of the sum of the General Purpose Grant, Transportation Grant, Facility Grant and High Cost Disability Grant; 2005-07 15% and 2007-08 and after 20%.
+Revenue received as a result of the sale of property to satisfy a property tax lien. - 1114 Payments in Lieu of Property Taxes.
+Amounts received in lieu of property taxes, including Western Oregon Severance Tax, Eastern Oregon Severance Tax, and tax court settlements. - 1115 Payments in Lieu of Property Taxes - Enterprise Zones School Support Fee.
+Amounts collected as a result of House Bill 2009 from the 2023 legislative session which allows local municipalities to include a fee for student support.
+These resources are considered Local Revenue for the purposes of the State School Fund Formula. - 1120 Local Option Ad Valorem Taxes Levied by District.
+Local option taxes levied by a district on the "Tax Gap" valuation of real and assessed property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes.
+Tax Gap refers to the difference between the Measure 5 tax limit (.005 Real Market Value) and the Measure 50 Tax Limit (Sum of permanent and gap bond tax rates times Assessed Value).
+ORS 327.011 identifies Local Options thresholds that if exceeded are considered Local Revenue for the purposes of the State School Fund Formula.
+Record the excess in source 1110 Taxes. - 1121 Current Year's Local Option Taxes.
+Local option property taxes levied by a district on the assessed value of real property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes. - 1122 Prior Year's Local Option Taxes.
+Local option taxes collected for fiscal periods preceding the current year.